DrosophilaGenomeEvolution/TrEMOLO/workflow/README.md

 `docs/decisions/0007-insider-tsd-te-infos-compatibility.md`.
 The direct Quarto report migration is recorded in `docs/decisions/0008-quarto-report.md`.
+The resident-catalog report integration is recorded in `docs/decisions/0011-resident-te-quarto-report.md`.
 The whole-assembly INSIDER TE annotation decision is recorded in `docs/decisions/0009-insider-all-te-compatibility.md`.